News on field service management and optimization

 Break Time, On-Call Time, and Actual Working Time: Who’s Who?

 Confusion is common.
 An on-call employee, for example, is available without necessarily working.
-This doesn’t always count as actual working time.
+This does not always count as actual working time.

-Conversely, actual working time is when the employee is at the employer’s disposal, following instructions, unable to freely attend to personal matters.
+Conversely, actual working time is the period during which the employee is at the employer’s disposal, following their instructions, without being free to attend to personal matters.

 And what about lunch breaks?
-That’s up for debate:
+It’s a debated topic:

 • If the employee remains available during this break (on-call, waiting instructions), it may be counted as working time.